hack-as-a-service/frontend/tests/README.md

 # Welcome to Area 51 - AKA the `tests` folder

 First of all, _beware of the bombs around here_.
 Got that?
-OK, let's move ok We divide our testing in 2 categories, end-to-end & unit tests
+OK, let's move on.

+We divide our testing in 2 categories, end-to-end & unit tests

 - **End-to-end** testing is meant to test a page as a whole, mimicking user interaction with it.
 We use [TestCafe](https://testcafe.io) for that.
 They dwell in the `e2e` folder and can be invoked by `yarn test:e2e`